What is MTHFR?

 No sales pitch:

 I do not stock any vitamins or supplements for sale, so if I recommend something it is because I think it may help you, not because I want to move my inventory.
 Similarly, when I order specialty lab testing, I pass on the cheapest price I can get to my patient, and refuse to pad the cost of the test in any way.
+The only situation where you will pay me for labs is if I can provide additional savings over the lowest listed price (this does not happen often).

 I prefer to facilitate independence where possible for those who need IV's or injections, and instead of giving B12 shots in my office, prefer to teach my patients to self-administer at home, which saves both time and money.
 For those who need it, I encourage home nebulized glutathione, which while not quite as good as IV glutathione, is way more convenient, and cheaper.
 Similarly for magnesium, I teach self injection into muscle, which, while slightly less effective than an IV magnesium push, is more convenient and economical, and far more effective than oral magnesium.
 People with ports can easily administer IV vitamin C at home with some training.
 I will also teach people how to do oral chelation at home.